 - The best features (custom bots, scorecards, real-call scoring) sit behind an enterprise plan, and the team states plainly that Hyperbound is not an LMS.

-vs Prepse By its own description, Hyperbound is not an LMS; it is a coaching layer tuned for outbound.
-Prepse covers the full funnel and gives you the whole system, curriculum, scored practice, and certification, seeded from your recorded calls.
+By its own description, Hyperbound is not an LMS, just a coaching layer for outbound.
+Prepse covers the full funnel with curriculum, scored practice, and certification in one system.

 Kendo